carlineng/homepage/_posts/2013-01-15-Day-4:-Pinnacles-National-Park-rest-day.md

 The sun began to set around 5:30 and painted the sky with a gorgeous palette of deep reds, purples, yellows, and blues.
 With the sun down, and most everyone in our group still hungover from the night before, we huddled around the fire and spent the evening chatting.
-At one point, our conversation was interupted by a rustling on the picnic table.
+At one point, our conversation was interrupted by a rustling on the picnic table.
 A band of four raccoons hopped on the table, a mere five or so feet behind us, and tried to steal a package of hot dogs that we had carelessly left out.
 We scared them off and spent the next few minutes making sure everything in our campground